NPR Music's 36 Favorite Albums of 2022 (So Far)

 FKA twigs, Caprisongs

-The first thing FKA twigs says on Caprisongs is "Hey, I made you a mixtape," and whether or not you're a Capricorn like me, by the end of the album you feel like you've been given a birthday gift.
-The shapeshifting twigs uses the mechanics of tape play to take you through time, space and genre in a way that's just as fascinating as it is relatable.
-It's an album that celebrates the highs and lows of feeling, lets me dance myself to tears and emerge confidently every time. —Gabby Bulgarelli
+The shapeshifting FKA twigs takes you through time, space and genre in a way that's just as fascinating as it is relatable.
+Caprisongs is an album that celebrates the highs and lows of feeling; it lets me dance myself to tears and emerge confidently after every listen. —Gabby Bulgarelli

 Girl Ultra, El Sur